mdeguzis/RetroRig/README.md

 Pre-requisites:

-You will need the following two pacakges:
+You will need the following two packages:

 	-dialog
 	-git